 No-Fault Divorces in Maryland

-No-Fault divorces don’t require either party to establish a “ground” for divorce.
+No-fault divorces don’t require either party to establish a “ground” for divorce.
 The benefit of a no-fault divorce is that agreement by all of the parties is not required prior to filing your divorce complaint.

-However what IS required is 12 months of separation without sexual intimacy.
+However, what IS required is 12 months of separation without sexual intimacy.
 This approach can be much less confrontational and can save money, but not as much as the consent divorce process.

 At-Fault Divorces in Maryland

-At-Fault Divorces in Maryland are the most costly of all divorce cases.
+At-fault divorces in Maryland are the most costly of all divorce cases.
 Not only are you fighting over everything (children, property, etc), you also have to prove grounds for divorce.

 How Much Will a Divorce Lawyer Maryland Cost Me?